Making Money

 Experience Level

-Fitness trainers generally need a high school diploma to enter the occupation, but many employers prefer to hire certified personal trainers who have associate’s or bachelor’s degrees along with certification through organizations like the National Commission for Certifying Agencies.
+While fitness trainers typically need only a high school diploma, most employers prefer certified professionals with associate’s or bachelor’s degrees plus certification from organizations like the National Commission for Certifying Agencies.

 professional fitness trainer

-To become a certified personal trainer, you will need to have a high school degree and pursue accreditation through organizations like the American Council on Exercise or the American Fitness Professional and Associates organization.
-You must hold CPR and AED certifications as well.
+Certification requirements include a high school degree and accreditation through organizations like the American Council on Exercise or American Fitness Professional and Associates.
+CPR and AED certifications are mandatory.

 Online Personal Trainer